BabylonJS/Documentation/content/snippets/utilities/OpenUrl.md

+---
+title: Open A URL On An Event
+image:
+description: Helpful code snippet for opening a url on an event in Babylon.js.
+keywords: babylon.js, tools, resources, utilities, interaction, url, open
+further-reading:
+video-overview:
+video-content:
+---

-# Open an URL with Action Manager
+## Open an URL with Action Manager

 Since any Javascript can be called when executing code action with the action manager it is straight forward to open a new web page using